WordPress/gutenberg/docs/data/data-core-editor.md

 Selected block.

-### getBlockRootUID
+### getBlockRootClientId

-Given a block UID, returns the root block from which the block is nested, an empty string for top-level blocks, or null if the block does not exist.
+Given a block client ID, returns the root block from which the block is nested, an empty string for top-level blocks, or null if the block does not exist.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * uid: Block from which to find root UID.
+ * clientId: Block from which to find root client ID.

 *Returns*

-Root UID, if exists
+Root client ID, if exists

+### getBlockHierarchyRootClientId

+Given a block client ID, returns the root of the hierarchy from which the block is nested, return the block itself for root level blocks.

+*Parameters*

+ * state: Editor state.
+ * clientId: Block from which to find root client ID.

+*Returns*

+Root client ID

-### getAdjacentBlockUid
+### getAdjacentBlockClientId

-Returns the UID of the block adjacent one at the given reference startUID and modifier directionality.
-Defaults start UID to the selected block, and direction as next block.
+Returns the client ID of the block adjacent one at the given reference startClientId and modifier directionality.
+Defaults start startClientId to the selected block, and direction as next block.
 Returns null if there is no adjacent block.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * startUID: Optional UID of block from which to search.
+ * startClientId: Optional client ID of block from which to search.
- * modifier: Directionality multiplier (1 next, -1 previous).
+ * modifier: Directionality multiplier (1 next, -1
+                               previous).

 *Returns*

-Return the UID of the block, or null if none exists.
+Return the client ID of the block, or null if none exists.

-### getPreviousBlockUid
+### getPreviousBlockClientId

-Returns the previous block's UID from the given reference startUID.
-Defaults start UID to the selected block.
+Returns the previous block's client ID from the given reference start ID.
+Defaults start to the selected block.
 Returns null if there is no previous block.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * startUID: Optional UID of block from which to search.
+ * startClientId: Optional client ID of block from which to search.

 *Returns*

-Adjacent block's UID, or null if none exists.
+Adjacent block's client ID, or null if none exists.

-### getNextBlockUid
+### getNextBlockClientId

-Returns the next block's UID from the given reference startUID.
-Defaults start UID to the selected block.
+Returns the next block's client ID from the given reference start ID.
+Defaults start to the selected block.
 Returns null if there is no next block.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * startUID: Optional UID of block from which to search.
+ * startClientId: Optional client ID of block from which to search.

 *Returns*

-Adjacent block's UID, or null if none exists.
+Adjacent block's client ID, or null if none exists.

 ### getSelectedBlocksInitialCaretPosition